scala/scala3/docs/docs/reference/enums/desugarEnums.md

    ```
    expands to a `sealed abstract` class that extends the `scala.Enum` trait and
    an associated companion object that contains the defined cases, expanded according
    to rules (2 - 8).
-The enum trait starts with a compiler-generated import that imports
+The enum class starts with a compiler-generated import that imports
-   the names `<caseIds>` of all cases so that they can be used without prefix in the trait.
+   the names `<caseIds>` of all cases so that they can be used without prefix in the class.
    ```scala
    sealed abstract class E ... extends <parents> with scala.Enum {
      import E.{ <caseIds> }